spraakbanken/swell-project/Annotation_guidelines.md

 * P-W (wrong punctuation)
 * P-R (redundant punctuation)
 * P-M (missing punctuation)
+* SENT-segmentation (merging, or splitting a sentence)

 ---

 ### Some specific guideline regarding punctuation correction

-?

----

-### Sentence segmentation code (1)
----

-### Sentence segmentation correction - general function

-The taxonomy also contains one code regarding sentence-segmentation corrections

-* SENT-segmentation (merging, or splitting a sentence)
----

-### Some specific guideline regarding sentence segmentation correction
+## SENT-segmentation

 _[Note!
-This error type needs to be tested whether it can be coded through other codes] This code is only to be used where punctuation codes cannot be applied._
+This correction type needs to be tested whether we need it or whether it can be covered by other codes] This code is only to be used where punctuation codes cannot be applied._

 ---